 Marketing your plastic surgery clinic will take on an entirely different shape than it did a mere decade ago.
 You must begin by refining your brand and then ensuring it is reflected throughout all of your online and offline marketing efforts.
-This includes:

 - Your Website

 - Offline Marketing

 - Patient Reviews